davisssamuel/bincrypt/README.md

 # Encryption Challenge

 Create a program that, when given a message from a file and an integer key, encrypts the message by adding the ASCII number for each character to the character's index and to the key and then converts that sum to binary.
 The program should also be able to decrypt any encrypted messages it creates.

-Try to make the program as fast as possible in the language of your choice.
+Make the program as fast as possible in the language of your choice.

 # My Solution

-I chose to write my solution in C to make it as speedy as reasonably possible.

-My first solution used text files containing ASCII 1s and 0s, but I moved away from that to use literal binary files which sped up the program a lot and made the algorithm much simpler.
+I chose to write my solution in C to make it as quick as possible.
+At first, I stored encrypted messages in text files containing ASCII 1s and 0s, but I moved from that to use literal binary files which sped up the program tremendously and made the algorithm much simpler.

 ## Encryption

 Integers are stored as 32-bit binary numbers.
-So, using binary files saves me the trouble of converting each calculated number to a 32-bit binary number.
+So, using binary files saved me the trouble of converting each calculated number to a 32-bit binary number.
 To encrypt files, I read the file character-by-character:

 ```c
 char buf[1]; // buf is each character